 Also, go for retargeting through outreach or relationship-building campaigns.
 Automation outreach tools can help you enhance and streamline this process.

-Let’s check out some successful strategies applied for effective cross-selling and upselling-
+Let’s check out some successful cross selling and upselling strategies,

 Product recommendations include relevant product suggestions made during the search and ordering process.